 VP of marketing at Mist, said in a session at the same Juniper event.

 can argue machine learning isn't really AI.
 You can argue data science isn’t

 really AI.
 But having a virtual assistant that can actually answer questions is

 AI, and then, ultimately, moving to self-driving where it can fix it for you.

 That's the ultimate vision we are going for.”

 “This is exciting because literally in three months, we have shown that we can take this cloud architecture, this AI architecture, which is designed for wireless, and already add Juniper’s wired switches, with the vision of adding the other parts of the portfolio going into 2020.”

-The next Juniper product to undergo AI transformation is Contrail Insights network monitoring software, known as AppFormix until three weeks ago.
+next Juniper product to undergo AI transformation is Contrail Insights network monitoring software, known as AppFormix until three weeks ago.

 “Contrail Insights gives us tools to visualize and understand the entire infrastructure top to bottom: from the application layer through the server infrastructure, and the public cloud infrastructure, and down into the network layer, to give us real-time understanding of what's happening.
 That will evolve to leverage the Marvis AI engine to give us some self-driving capability,” said Scott Sneddon, senior director of SDN and Cloud at Juniper.

-Also at the event, Juniper announced:
+at the event, Juniper announced: